almereyda/awesome-starred/README.md

 ## Go

+- [sniff](https://github.com/paultag/sniff) - Dispatch TLS Connections based on SNI
+- [pebble](https://github.com/letsencrypt/pebble) - A miniature version of Boulder, Pebble is a small RFC 8555 ACME test server not suited for a production certificate authority.
+Let's Encrypt is hiring!
+Work on Pebble with us.
+- [kubectl](https://github.com/kubernetes/kubectl) - Issue tracker and mirror of kubectl code
 - [rakkess](https://github.com/corneliusweig/rakkess) - Review Access - kubectl plugin to show an access matrix for k8s server resources
 - [kubectl-who-can](https://github.com/aquasecurity/kubectl-who-can) - Show who has RBAC permissions to perform actions on different resources in Kubernetes
 - [kubectl-whoami](https://github.com/rajatjindal/kubectl-whoami) - This plugin gets the subject name using the effective kubeconfig